zhixiangteoh/tP/docs/UserGuide.md

 If a blank line is supplied as the new detail, then the detail is unchanged.

+If either the new question or new answer is specified without any alphanumeric characters, then both will be rejected amd the old question and old answer will be retained.

 #### Examples

 Updating both the question and answer: